matt-cook/corpchaps.com/about/what-is-corporate-chaplaincy.md

 ---
-title: What is Corporate Chaplaincy?
+title: What Is Corporate Chaplaincy?
 permalink: about/what-is-corporate-chaplaincy/
 quote: Chaplains reach out and bring care where it is needed most, and where it can make a meaningful difference.
 menu: about